Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-09-SNAPSHOT.md

 Each mechanism in this family differs by choice of the hash algorithm and the choice of the channel binding {{RFC5929}} type.

-An HT mechanism name is a string beginning with "HT-" followed by the capitalised name of the used hash, followed by "-", and suffixed by one of 'ENDP' and 'UNIQ'.
+An HT mechanism name is a string beginning with "HT-" followed by the capitalised name of the used hash, followed by "-", and suffixed by one of 'ENDP', 'UNIQ', 'EXPR' or 'NONE'.

 Hence each HT mechanism has a name of the following form: